trannhukhoinguyen/online-talkative/src/data/conversations/soul_revival.md

 character: "mal-hayes"
 ---

-**Soul Revival** is the sophomore conversation by Mal Hayes, celebrating the timeless essence of soul music while infusing it with a sense of renewal and optimism.
+**Soul Revival** is the sophomore conversation by Mal Hayes, celebrating the timeless essence of soul english while infusing it with a sense of renewal and optimism.
 With uplifting melodies and heartfelt lyrics, this conversation solidifies Mal's place as a powerful voice in modern soul.